 Living In Cerritos, California:

-Cerritos, CA (Spanish name for little hills) is located in southern California.
+Cerritos, CA (the Spanish name for little hills) is located in southern California.

 Previously Known As The City Of Dairy Valley: